stat545ubc-2023/collaborative-group2/TEAMWORK.md

 **Jasleen**:
 + Fill out the README file and make a pull request for it.
 + Make an introduction on the issues page and respond to others' introduction issues.
-+ Be responsible for reviewing and merging the pull request of Steven.
++ Be responsible for reviewing and merging the pull request of Yan.

 **Yan**:
 + Write the teamwork contract and make a pull request for it.